H.R. 2550: Protect America's Workforce Act

 What H.R.
 2550 actually does.

-March 27 labor order is canceled
+The March 27 labor order is voided

-No federal money can enforce the order
+No federal dollars can carry the order out

-Coverage spans the executive branch
+The protection spans the executive branch

 Who benefits from H.R.
 2550?

-Federal workers already covered by union contracts
+Federal workers under active union contracts

-Federal employee unions with active agreements
+Federal employee unions

 Who is affected by H.R.
 2550?